cboxdoerfer/fsearch/index.md

 FSearch is a fast file search utility for GNU/Linux operating systems, inspired by Everything Search Engine.
 It's written in C and based on GTK+3.

-**Note: The application is in an early development stage and still considered alpha**
+**Note: The application is in an early development stage and still considered beta**

 ![](https://i.imgur.com/LvsxlWD.png)